-5 takeaways on the sprawling, scathing Santos Ethics report
+5 takeaways on the sprawling, scathing Santos ethics report

 The committee decided not to “bring specific charges against Representative Santos, in order to avoid substantially interfering with the Department of Justice’s (DOJ) ongoing and active prosecution of Representative Santos and others for related allegations.”

-The Ethics report overlapped with the federal indictments on several points — instances of Santos misleading donors, putting his campaign funds towards personal use — and the panel’s findings included evidence backing up some of the criminal charges.
+The report overlapped with the federal indictments on several points — instances of Santos misleading donors, using his campaign funds for personal reasons — and the panel’s findings included evidence backing up some of the criminal charges.

 “The [investigative subcommittee] determined there was substantial evidence of violations of federal law, House Rules, and other applicable standards related to many of the allegations charges in the indictment, and substantial evidence of additional uncharged unlawful and unethical conduct,” the report reads.